 What happens next?

-All grants are considered on their merits by the Policy, Finance and Personnel Committee which will meet in April and October to consider the applications, unless it is an application for a grant towards the cost of staging a community as per above.
-The recommendation of the Resources Committee will then be placed before the Full Council for a decision.
+All grants are considered on their merits by the Resources Committee, unless it is an application for a grant towards the cost of staging a community as per above.
 If you wish, you may attend the meeting to listen, but not take part, in the discussion.
 However, a public question time is permitted at the beginning of all town council meetings.

 Your application will be acknowledged and we will tell you the date of the council meeting at which it will be considered.
 We will contact you as soon after the meeting as possible, to let you know what has been decided.
 Successful applicants will then either be sent a cheque straight away or proof of expenditure may be requested before paying the grant.